 Criteria for Contributions to Members of Congress

 NAEA PAC is dedicated to advancing matters of legislative concern on behalf of enrolled agents.
-The PAC’s disbursement decisions must be viewed through this prism, and we must make our decisions accordingly.
+Disbursement decisions are viewed through the following criteria.

-In order to strengthen the connection between enrolled agents who contribute to the PAC and PAC support of a specific candidate, NAEA PAC will contribute to re-election campaign committees of Members of Congress we support and, except in extraordinary circumstances, refrain from supporting “leadership PACs.”
+In order to strengthen the connection between enrolled agents who contribute to the NAEA PAC and PAC support of a specific candidate, NAEA PAC will contribute to re-election campaign committees of members of Congress we support and, except in extraordinary circumstances, refrain from supporting “leadership PACs.”

-Our goal is to use the PAC to interact directly with Members of Congress, to discuss issues important to enrolled agents, and to inform Members of Congress about NAEA and the competency and professionalism of the enrolled agent community.
+Our goal is to use the NAEA PAC to interact directly with members of Congress, to discuss issues important to enrolled agents, and to inform members of Congress about NAEA and the competency and professionalism of the enrolled agent community.
 Thus, to the extent possible and practical, NAEA PAC will make contributions at small gatherings rather than at large events.

-The NAEA PAC Steering Committee approves of each NAEA PAC disbursement through a majority vote.
+The NAEA PAC Board approves each PAC disbursement through a majority vote.